Thai king signs decree approving first election since coup

 Thaksin has launched a weekly podcast sharing his views on Thai society and economy, while Yingluck has embarked on several rounds of photo ops.

-Even if the junta rivals do well in elections, any new civilian government is expected to be hamstrung by the military-scripted constitution.
+Even if government rivals do well in elections, any new civilian government is expected to be hamstrung by the military-scripted constitution.

 "You can call it hybrid democracy," said Somjai Phagaphasvivat, a political analyst and academic at Thammasat University.